bcuz/advisor-extension/README.md

-STATUS 12/15: READY TO RUMBLE !!
+STATUS 12/20: READY TO RUMBLE !!

-Almost everything done (except resources automatic filling).
-Now it notifies it submit was successful or not, and remembers if you submitted something before.
-Automatic submit disabled until Daniella approves it
+Added detection for user's last course visited.
+Now need to add resources

 ## HOW TO USE (this is being updated as development goes) ##